 Although, if a settlement cannot be reached, you may file a lawsuit.

 Filing a lawsuit means legal action that’s only taken when you cannot reach a favorable settlement.

 Always remember to consult the Lieberman Injury Law to secure the best professional personal injury attorney, licensed in New York and Florida, to get you the settlement you deserve.

-If you want to learn more about the personal injury claim process, or if you require the services of a professional personal injury attorney licensed in New York and Florida, please visit our website today.
+If you want to learn more about the personal injury claim process, or if you require the services of a professional personal injury attorney licensed in New York and Florida, please schedule your consultation.